 No amount of money is ever worth sacrificing important time with your spouse and kids.
 I mean, what’s the point of making money as a work-at-home Mom if you never see them??

-It hasn’t always been easy, but now I am now a work-at-home-mom and I still run my household, have a great marriage and am THERE for my daughter.
+It hasn’t always been easy, but I am now a work at home mom and I still run my household, have a great marriage and am THERE for my daughter.

-Here are some tips to help you manage your time as a work-at-home-mom, WITHOUT sacrificing your family!
-I’ve even got some free planner pages to help get you organized. 🙂
+Here are some tips to help you manage your time as a work at home mom, WITHOUT sacrificing your family!
+I’ve even got some free printable schedules to help get you organized. 🙂

 How I Became A Work At Home Mom